-To stay competitive in the online marketplace we have to use all the tools that are currently available.
+To stay competitive in the digital marketing world we have to use all the tools that are currently available.
 Today, a third of Google’s search results are dominated by rich snippets and tags getting the most of Google’s organic ranking.
 Rich snippets originate from Schema.org, however only 0.3% of websites are taking advantage of this phenomenon.

 Although Schema has been around for some time, Google does not officially use Schema mark-up for its search ranking, however the pages that achieve prominence in SERPs are ones that are have rich snippets.
 If you are not very familiar with the subject matter, a Schema mark-up is basically various HTML tags that are found at Schema.org.
 The website is essentially the result of the joint effort by search engine giants such as Bing, Google, Yandex, and Yahoo.
 By adding these tags to your webpage, you can develop superior descriptions that can be found in search results.
 These are what we call “rich snippets.”